 Fluffy slippers

-When cleaning fluffy slippers such, hand wash them with warm water and use a mild to medium strength detergent.
+When cleaning fluffy slippers, hand wash them with warm water and use a mild to medium strength detergent.
 Then, leave them to air dry in the sun to ensure freshness and remove any potential odour.

 Wool slippers